 Some women who have had breast reduction surgery are able to breastfeed fully while others are not.
 Your ability to breastfeed will depend on the type of surgery, the location of the surgical incision, the amount of breast tissue removed, and whether nerves, blood vessels, or milk ducts were damaged in the process.
-Even something as simple as a lumpectomy (the removal of a breast lump) can affect milk production.
+Even a relatively simple procedure such as a lumpectomy (removal of a lump in the breast) may affect milk production, although this is not always the case

 Women who have had breast reduction surgery may find that their milk production is limited.
 With the removal of breast tissue, nipples and areolas are occasionally repositioned on newly formed breasts, damaging milk ducts, nerves, and blood vessels.
 You can still breastfeed your baby, but you may need to supplement with donor human milk or infant formula if your baby gains too little weight.
 Let your baby’s doctor know about your surgery, so that he can check your baby’s weight frequently during the early months to ensure that your baby is getting enough to eat.